HomeBlogGovernment Contractor Hearing Conservation: Which OSHA Standard Applies at Federal Worksites?

 Which OSHA standard applies to defense contractors on military bases?

-Defense contractors performing general industry work are covered by OSHA 29 CFR 1910.95.
-Construction contractors fall under 29 CFR 1926.52.
-Shipyard contractors at naval facilities may fall under 29 CFR 1915.
-The standard is determined by the type of work, not the location.
+General industry work: OSHA 29 CFR 1910.95.
+Construction: 29 CFR 1926.52.
+Shipyard work at naval facilities: 29 CFR 1915.
+The standard is determined by the type of work performed, not the location.

 Can a defense contractor rely on the installation’s HCP?